-If the uncertainties vary during the course of the forecast of the LAM, it could be argued that high resolution global models, with no downscaling, may represent more useful precipitation information than downscaled precipitation, which is subject to various issues.
+If the uncertainties vary during the course of the forecast of the LAM, it could be argued that high-resolution global models, with no downscaling, may represent more useful precipitation information than downscaled precipitation, which is subject to various issues.

-To compare the precipitation intensities from the global model to the LAM precipitation 438 intensities, the precipitation field from the ECMWF forecast system is shown in Figure 7 439 for July (left) and June (right).
-The forecast system is used, rather than the operational 440 analysis data that is used to force the model, as precipitation is not an analysed quantity in 441 the operational analysis system.
-To take into account the spin up, the 6 hourly accumulations 442 for, e.g. 1200 on the 20th July, is calculated using the forecast started at 1200 on the 19th July, and subtracting the forecast for 1800 from the forecast for 0000 on the 20th July.
+To compare the precipitation intensities from the global model to the LAM precipitation intensities, the precipitation field from the ECMWF forecast system is shown in Fig. 7 for July (left) and June (right).
+The forecast system is used, rather than the operational analysis data that is used to force the model, as precipitation is not an analysed quantity in the operational analysis system.
+To take into account the spin up, the 6-hourly accumulations for 1200 on the 20th July is calculated using the forecast started at 1200 on the 19th July, and subtracting the forecast for 1800 from the forecast for 0000 on the 20th July.
 The ECMWF Operational Forecast system in 2007 was at a 25 km resolution which is a coarser resolution than the LAM output.
-The accumulations predicted by the global forecast model are higher than those predicted by the LAMs, discussed in greater detail in the next Section.
-The location of maximum precipitation is different in the global model compared to the LAMs.
-These results show that whilst the LAM is initialised by the global model, and is 449 forced at the boundaries every 6 hours, it does produce different intensities and distributions 450 to the precipitation in comparison to the global model.
-Whether these differences result in 451 more accurate representations of the precipitation distribution and intensity is discussed in 452 the next Section.
-However, one benefit of downscaling, for hindcast events or from global 453 models, is that the temporal resolution of the saved fields can be at a frequency more suitable 454 for driving hydrological models without producing extremely large amounts of data.
-455
+The accumulations predicted by the global forecast model are higher than those predicted by the